danny2327/NOTWordle/README.md

 # Changelog

+V 1.2.2.1 - 06-04-2024
+---
+Fixed a pretty substantial bug that prevented clicking the letters on the screen.
+Caused by a misguided attempt to clean up the code, and commenting out what I thought was duplicate code.
+Comment your code kids!
+Thanks to user Gloria for the bug report.

 V 1.2.2 - 05-17-2024
 ---
 Add delete as backspace substitute (The prevent default does not work on Vivaldi)